Deadline ICAS 12 proposals

 Participants of ICAS 12 are expected to fund their own registration fee, travel and accommodation.
 Limited financial support is available for selected PhD students and early career scholars (PhD degree obtained after 1 January 2018).
 The grant application process will only start after the review process.
 Further information about registration fees, accommodation, and logistics will be provided after completion of the review process.
 For more information on ICAS 12, please visit the ICAS website or contact us by email.

 The ICAS Book Prize (IBP) was established by ICAS in 2003.
 The IBP is awarded for outstanding publications in the field of Asian Studies.
 It has created an international focus for publications on Asia which has increased their visibility and recognition worldwide.
 The IBP received 750 submissions in 2019 and has grown into the leading book prize in the field of Asian Studies.
 For this ninth edition, books in Chinese, English, French, German, Japanese, Korean, Portuguese, Russian and Spanish will be eligible.

 For the English language edition of the IBP 2021 we also welcome dissertations on Asia in the fields of Humanities and Social Sciences.

-The deadline to submit books and dissertations is: 1 October 2020.
-For more information, please visit the ICAS Book Prize page.
+For more information and deadlines, please visit the ICAS Book Prize page.